Saddle Point Evasion via Curvature-Regularized Gradient Dynamics: Curvature-Regularized Gradient Dynamics

-provided $\bw_{\min} \neq \mathbf{0}$ (a generic condition; see Assumption~\ref{ass:landscape}).
-Thus, saddle points of $J$ are not critical points of $\Phi$: the CRGD dynamics flow through them rather than getting trapped.
-A noteworthy feature of~\eqref{eq:grad_Phi} is the absence of the $\bH\bg$ term that rendered the squared norm of the gradient OLF singular, as the curvature information enters through $\bw_{\min}$ rather than through a Hessian-gradient product.
+provided $\bw_{\min} \neq \mathbf{0}$ (a generic condition; see Assumption~\ref{ass:landscape}), since the $\lambda_{\min}$ term dominates the sum.
+Thus, saddle points of $J$ are not critical points of $\Phi$: the CRGD dynamics go through them rather than getting trapped.
+Importantly, the curvature information enters through the $\bw_i$ rather than through a Hessian-gradient product, avoiding the singularity that plagues the $V_1 = \frac{1}{2}\|\bg\|^2$ candidate.